Towards Bridging Language Gaps in OSS with LLM-Driven Documentation Translation: Preliminary Findings

-After mining pull requests with ``Translate ReadMe'' included in the title, we found that for \textbf{large-scale repositories} (Section~\ref{sec:dataset}), there were 466 pull requests across 263 repositories with some repositories having more than one translation request.
+\textbf{Pull Requests:} After mining pull requests with ``Translate ReadMe'' included in the title, we found that for \textbf{large-scale repositories} (Section~\ref{sec:dataset}), there were 428 pull requests across 254 repositories, and some repositories had more than one translation request.
 These pull requests included translations into multiple languages and updates to existing translations, reflecting a community-driven translation effort.
-For \textbf{medium-scale repositories}, we found 13 pull requests across 58 repositories, and for \textbf{small-scale repositories}, we found 24 pull requests across 500 repositories .
+For \textbf{medium-scale repositories}, we found 13 pull requests across 58 repositories, and for \textbf{small-scale repositories}, we found 24 pull requests across 500 repositories.
 Another relevant trend we observed with the timestamps of these pull request from 2014 to 2025 was that about 30\% of all translation pull requests occurred in the month of October across large-scale repositories, which we believe may have been influenced by Hacktoberfest ~\cite{hacktober}, a month-long global open source contribution event.
+Figure \cite{Translation_activity_trend} shows the patterns in translation activity trends throughout each year from 2014-2025. \textbf{Issues:} We also examined issues in repositories that included ``Translate ReadMe'' in their titles to see how frequently users and contributors raised related concerns.
+A similar trend emerged: In \textbf{large-scale repositories}, we found 64 issues across 260 repositories, in \textbf{medium-scale repositories}, 3 issues across 57 repositories; and in \textbf{small-scale repositories}, 4 issues across 500 repositories.
+The distribution of these issues is shown in Figure S1 of our replication package \cite{Translation_Issues_activity_trend}